dmagda/corporate-messenger/README.md

 ## Reminders Service: Read Replica Clusters

-The Reminders service uses a primary cluster deployed in one region and several read replica clusters in other regions.
+The Reminders service uses a primary cluster deployed in one region and several read replica clusters in other regions (see the `Deployment#2 (Read Replica)` section in the `.gitpod.yml` file).
 Whenever a user requests to create or update a reminder, the service goes to the primary cluster that serves all the write regardless of the user's location.
 But reads can be served from a read replica region that is closes to the user:

 * The primary cluster is deployed in the US region - `us-west-1`.
 * The read replica nodes are located in Europe (`eu-west-1`) and Asia/Pacific (`ap-south-1`).